 Just 55km outside of Ljubljana is the breathtaking Lake Bled.
 Lake Bled is one of the most scenic spots in Europe with crystal clear waters, mountain views and a cliff-top castle.
 In autumn, these spectacular sights become even more beautiful with the autumn colours reflecting on the lake’s surface.
 The cooler weather makes it a great time to enjoy outdoor activities around the lake such as hiking, paddle boarding and swimming.

 If you can believe it, the “City of Love” becomes even more romantic in autumn.
-While there’s never a bad time to visit Paris, the summer crowds depart by autumn leaving those gorgeous Parisian streets free for exploration!
+While there’s never a bad time to visit France, the summer crowds depart Paris by autumn leaving those gorgeous Parisian streets free for exploration!
 Taking a stroll around the city’s famous parks, such as Jardin du Luxembourg and Château de Versailles Gardens just outside of Paris, is one of the best ways to enjoy the crisp autumn air and the stunning, golden foliage.
 A visit to Père-Lachaise Cemetery is also a must.
 While a cemetery may not usually be at the top of a “must-see” list, the grounds of Père-Lachaise are truly wonderful to explore.
 The cemetery is the resting place for icons like Oscar Wilde, Édith Piaf and Jim Morrison.